 What is a computer forensics investigator?

 Computer forensics investigators, also known as computer forensics specialists or analysts, are experts in recovering material from computers and other electronic storage devices, particularly when the data has been corrupted or deleted.
 These specialists work within the law enforcement industry and apply their skills to investigations, attempting to recover information that can be used as evidence in civil and criminal trials.
-Computer forensics investigators must record the data retrieval process, and may be required to present their findings during the trial.
+Computer forensics investigators must record the data retrieval process and may be required to present their findings during the trial.

 What qualifications does it require?

 There are several ways to go about becoming a computer forensics investigator.
 It is recommended that anyone interested in this IT career path earn a computer science degree and undergo law enforcement training or earn experience in the field.
 Some law enforcement agencies may also have their own computer forensics investigator training programs.
 Either way, specialists must develop an extensive amount of computer science, IT security and operating systems expertise.
-Basics is very important, networking cyber security and hacking.
+Basics are very important, networking cyber security and hacking.